Enforcement of Money Judgments Act

 This consultation closed July 31, 2015.

-The Ministry of Justice invites your comments on a proposed Enforcement of Money Judgments Act that will simplify the process of collecting funds for those who are owed money, while protecting debtors from unreasonable collection practices.
+The Ministry of Attorney General invites your comments on a proposed Enforcement of Money Judgments Act that will simplify the process of collecting funds for those who are owed money, while protecting debtors from unreasonable collection practices.

 Currently, creditors must make a court application for each method used to collect the funds owing.
 The proposed act would eliminate the need for unnecessary court involvement, making the enforcement of money judgments simpler and less expensive for both parties.